Skip To Main Content

 Kevin Elliott

-Kevin Elliott was named the Stony Brook football special teams coordinator and outside linebackers coach, as the program announced on January 17, 2024.
+Kevin Elliott was named the Stony Brook football special teams coordinator and outside linebackers coach on January 17, 2024.

-Elliott joins the Seawolves after spending the past two seasons at Missouri State.
-In 2023, Elliott moved to the safeties position coach under new head coach Ryan Beard.
+Elliott joined the Seawolves after spending the previous two seasons at Missouri State.
+In 2023, he moved to coaching safeties under head coach Ryan Beard.

 The 2024 season was nothing short of historic for Elliott and the Seawolves.
 After finishing 0-10 (0-8 CAA) in 2023 and being projected to finish last in the league, the team completed a stunning turnaround by going 8-4 overall and 5-3 in conference play.
 The dramatic improvement marked Stony Brook’s first winning season since 2018, its highest national ranking in six years (No. 16), and a No. 24 finish in the final Stats Perform regular season poll.